 7 Therefore submit to God.
 Resist the devil and he will flee from you.

-Therefore, God expects you to always exercise your spiritual authority in spiritual warfare to enforce, appropriate and demonstrate the victory that Christ has won for you through His death and resurrection (Col. 2:15, Heb.
+Therefore, God expects you always to exercise your spiritual authority in spiritual warfare to enforce, appropriate and demonstrate the victory that Christ has won for you through His death and resurrection (Col. 2:15, Heb.
 2:14-15).

-Beloved, as a believer under the dispensation of grace answers to your prayers are not at the mercy of the devil.
+Beloved, as a believer under the dispensation of grace, answers to your prayers are not at the mercy of the devil.
 The devil is no hindrance to you receiving answers to your prayers unless you allow him by failing to exercise your God-given authority to resist or bind him.